I've been a movie enthusiast my whole life and been writing movie reviews for over 15 years.

 Full disclosure: Edgar Wright’s very first movie was a Western parody called A Fistful of Fingers (that title is priceless).
 But there isn’t a copy anywhere to be found, online or otherwise.
 So if Edgar Wright’s parents have a VHS copy somewhere in the family attic, I would be glad to screen it.

-Having stated that, British director Edgar Wright’s newest film Last Night in Soho opens October 29th, 2021, after a year-long delay due to COVID-19.
-Here are his six previous theatrically released films ranked for you to catch up on before Soho finally comes to theaters.
+Having stated that, British director Edgar Wright’s most recent film, Last Night in Soho, opened on October 29, 2021, after a year-long delay due to COVID-19.
+Since we've all had time to see it, here are all seven of his theatrically released films ranked from best to worst.

 Just because, here’s Wright’s fake trailer for Don’t featured in 2007’s Grindhouse.
 If you like/remember this trailer, you know this perfectly captures the tone and wit of most of Wright’s films.

 The second film of Wright’s Three Flavours Cornetto trilogy with stars Nick Frost and Simon Pegg sends up American action movies, buddy cop dynamics, and swans.
 The divide between Hot Fuzz and second ranked film (below) is microscopic, and if I had written this list on a different day, Hot Fuzz might have been ranked second.
 But it’s not.

 Why does this squeak into the top spot?
 The gleeful violence and the supporting cast.
 It’s unexpectedly gory, but you laugh anyway.
 It’s not just Frost and Pegg’s show, as the laughs and well distributed.
 Characters played by Oscar Winner Jim Broadbent describing a beard and future Oscar Winner Olivia Colman saying one word (“Murder”) deserve their own tangent movie.
 Or at least a series on Britbox or Acorn.